- 1 What Are We Supposed to Do with All This?

 But that’s not true of all of them, and you certainly shouldn’t spring for a firmer mattress just because you’re looking to ease your back pain.

-If you’re looking a mattress like that, you should check out our complete article here.
+If you’re looking a mattress like that, you should check out our complete article.

 How Do I Know if I’ve Found the Right Mattress Firmness?

-Figuring out if you’ve found the right mattress firmness level is a complex process.
+Figuring out if you’ve found the right mattress firmness level is a complex process as sleep position and body weight are only part of the factors.

 Most importantly, it just takes being honest with yourself about the way you feel when you lie down.